Systemic Infinitesimal Over-dispersion on Graphical Dynamic Models: Time-inhomogeneous GDMs

 \subsection{Measures of dispersion}

 Measures of dispersion were defined previously in the variance to mean ratio form (e.g. \cite{gillespie1984molecular}) and the variance and mean difference form (e.g. \cite{brown1998variance}).
 For theoretical analysis of dispersion, these two kinds of definitions are mainly equivalent while the difference-formed definition avoids the ``$0/0$" situation.
 However, the ratio-formed definition is widely used, partially due to the fact that it facilitates the dispersion comparison among different metrics and/or units.
-When it comes to data analysis, the over-dispersion parameter in Poisson regression uses the ratio-formed definition.
-Therefore in this paper, we give the definition of infinitesimal dispersion index in the ratio form as that in \cite{breto2011compound} (equation $(3)$ on page $2574$) while in the graph setting.
-Throughout the paper, we denote
+When it comes to data analysis, the over-dispersion parameter in Poisson regression (see, e.g., \cite{berk2008overdispersion}) uses the ratio-formed definition.
+In this paper, we properly define the SID with respect to the whole graph in Definition \ref{def:system_infinitesimal_dispersion}, which is the first time the measure of dispersion is defined on a graph to our best knowledge.
+Definition \ref{def:system_infinitesimal_dispersion} is formulated in terms of the measure of dispersion with respect to each arrow of the graph, whose definition is given below and is consistent with that in \cite{breto2011compound} (equation $(3)$ on page $2574$): \begin{definition} For arrow $(v,v')\in A$, define the infinitesimal variance